 2014: The Mouvement Mondial des Mères/World Movement of Mothers officially becomes Make Mothers Matter, a name which clearly incorporates its mission.

-2016: MMM organizes an international conference “Mothers and Health” in Brussels.
+2016: Organisation of an international conference “Mothers and Health” in Brussels.